 Ingredients

-• Aromatics: You’ll need only garlic cloves and a few bay leaves.
+- Aromatics: Garlic cloves and bay leaves.

-How To Make Authentic Carnitas Recipe
+How to Make Authentic Carnitas Recipe

 TOP TIP: Don’t worry if the meat is not fully submerged in the lard, it will be after it cooks a bit and shrink.